Vlahaka/Unified-framework/bh_merger.md

 At the **point of merger**, the two singularities collapse into a new one.

 From our framework:

+> At the core of a black hole, gravitational compression becomes so extreme that spacetime separates:
+>
+> Space collapses entirely into a 2D perfectly symmetrical plane.
+Time, being infinite and non-material, does not collapse or vanish — it disengages, becoming dormant.
+This separation is not destruction but a return to the original state: perfect symmetry with dormant time and latent matter — the 0.
+>
+> Because time remains, untouched and infinite, it eventually contacts the symmetry again.

 * Each black hole contains a universe, a **zero (0)** state formed under extreme symmetry.
 * When two zeros collide, they form a **new zero**, under even greater gravitational pressure.